Sky Blue (film)

-Wonderful Days (also known as Sky Blue) is a South Korean animated science fiction film, released in 2003, written and directed by Kim Moon-saeng.
+Wonderful Days (released in the US and UK as Sky Blue) is a South Korean adult animated science fiction film released in 2003 and was written and directed by Kim Moon-saeng.
 It features backdrops rendered using photo-realistic computer-generated imagery (CGI), comparable to those in the film Final Fantasy: The Spirits Within, along with the use of highly detailed models for some of the backdrops into which the cel animated characters were then animated.
 However, convincing CGI animation of humans (especially human movement) was not attempted.
 The backgrounds in the film were shot with traditional motion control techniques, then processed to look like computer graphics.
 The vehicles were all rendered, and the characters were cel animated.

-Plot
+Synopsis

 Wonderful Days is set in 2142.
 Environmental pollution has led to a breakdown of human civilization.
 A technologically advanced city named Ecoban was built and it harvests energy from the DELOS System, which uses pollution in a carbonite catalyzed reaction to generate power.
 Carbonite extraction is carried out by people who live outside the city in the surrounding wasteland.
 Among them is an enigmatic young man known as Shua.
-He ends up in a love triangle with his childhood friend, Jay, and her superior, Ecoban security commander Cade.
+He ends up in a love triangle with his childhood friend, a girl named Jay, and her superior, Ecoban security commander Cade as his rival.

 The film deals with environmental destruction, pollution and class struggle.

-Voice Cast
+Voice cast

 Production

+Kim Moon-saeng made his feature directorial debut after having previously directed commercials for various advertising agencies.

 Along with CG effects, a set of miniatures for buildings, mechanics, and characters were built and filmed with HDW-F900 which was co-developed by Sony and Lucasfilm and one of two prototype Frazier lens (the other was used for Star Wars by Lucasfilm).

 Micah Wright and Jay Lender contributed to the script of the film, although they have not been credited in the final film.